What Kind of Editing is Right For You?

 The need to pay for an editor if you plan to publish traditionally is much debated.
 And to really determine that, you need to be incredibly self-aware.

-If you know you have a great idea but worry that your writing chops might not be up to the task of landing a publisher, then you should definitely pay for an editor.
-But if you’re realistically confident that your writing is good enough to pique an agent or publisher’s interest, then you can get away with just working through feedback from beta readers.
+If you know you have a great idea but worry that your editing chops might not be up to the task of landing an agent, then you should definitely pay for an editor.
+But if you’re realistically confident that your writing is good enough without professional editing to pique an agent or publisher’s interest, then you can get away with just working through feedback from beta readers.

 The benefit of traditional publishing is that the publishers carry the editing costs, so if you’re confident that your writing can stand on its own, then publishers are aware they are not reading a fully polished manuscript.
 It’s something they will take into account when reviewing your pitch, provided they see some potential in you.